eloquent/phony/README.md

 [verifying return values]: http://eloquent-software.com/phony/latest/#verifying-spy-return-values
 [verifying thrown exceptions]: http://eloquent-software.com/phony/latest/#verifying-spy-exceptions

-### Designed to help you

-*Phony* recognizes that writing tests cannot always be as idealistic as we'd like.
-Legacy projects, and third-party libraries outside our control mean that sometimes we have to settle for less-than-perfect testing practices.

-*Phony* doesn't try to be righteous, and it doesn't pass judgment on how you choose to write tests. *Phony*'s focus is, first and foremost, on helping you get the job done.

 ## Help

 For help with a difficult testing scenario, questions regarding how to use